analytech-solutions/CBinding.jl/README.md

 # Usage

-This package can be used to develop interfaces with C API's, but is best used by the [complementary automatic binding generation package](https://github.com/analytech-solutions/CBindingGen.jl).
-CBinding.jl provides some missing functionality and more precise specification capabilities than the builtin Julia facilities for interfacing C provide.
+CBinding.jl provides some missing functionality and more precise specification capabilities than those provided by the builtin Julia facilities for interfacing C.

 ## C Aggregate and Array Types